 The Nominating Committee is charged with recruiting and nominating to the Board of Directors an annual slate of new directors willing and able to serve, who will contribute to the Board both organizational and individual diversity of expertise, skills, influence, background and other elements deemed appropriate for the strength and success of SAFSF.

-For information about serving on the Nominating Committee, contact Senior Director, Membership and Outreach Renee Catacalos.
+For information about serving on the Nominating Committee, contact Operations and Management Director Stacy Nwokochah.